Sword2yk/free-genai-bootcamp-2025/genai-architecturing/sentence-constructor/chatgpt/prompt.md

  - Provide a table breaking down the vocabulary.
  - Provide the words in their dictionary form; the student will need to solve the correct conjugations, declensions, and tenses.
  - Provide a possible sentence structure.
+ - When the student makes an attempt, interpret their reading to see what is actually being said.
+ - Ensure there are no repeats.
+ - If a word has multiple versions, show the most common one

 ## Formatting Instructions
 Formatted output will contain three parts: